How to write an honest Christmas letter

 Christmas letter ideas without the fluff

-My open letter could be summarized to these words.
+My open letter could be summarized in these words.

 Dear friend,